Maartyl/lrb-parser/README.md

 ### Limitations
 When a rule-alt does not start with left recursion (including indirect), but contains it: all of the terminals combined before reaching the recursive step **must not** match empty string.
-If the parser does not move before reaching left recursion, it will allow infinite loop.
+If the parser does not move before reaching recursion, it will allow infinite loop.
-As a rule of thumb: terminals that match emoty string may only be at the end of a chain.
+As a rule of thumb: terminals that match empty string may only be at the end of a chain.

 Only reduces left recursion in first element of a chain (rule-alt)